bruhtus/basic-python/README.md

 Function can also return values, if a function does not return any, the value of the function is none.

 If we don't know the number of arguments we pass to our function, we can create a function which can take arbitrary number of arguments by adding `*` before the parameters name.

+A module is a file containing a single variable, or a function, or a big code base.